Paraidomat/paraidomat.github.io/en_US/vimcheats.md

 Press Enter to execute the current line (and close the command-line window); or Press Ctrl-c twice to close the command-line window (cancel).

+## How to avoid closing a complete Browser Tab when using `Ctrl-w`

+Impossibru